-The items in the Authority's Balance Sheet at 31st March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Authority's Balance Sheet at 31st March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Ref Item Uncertainties Effect if Actual Results Differ from Assumptions 1 Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of usage of individual assets and the repairs that will be incurred to maintain individual assets in the future.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending in either maintaining or replacing its assets, bringing into doubt the useful lives assigned to assets.
 Assets are also subject to regular revaluations by an independent professional valuer.
 There are many variables that determine the assets' valuation with equally as many assumptions therein.
 If the useful lives of assets are reduced then depreciation increases and the carrying amount of the assets falls.
 The reverse occurs if the useful lives of assets are increased.
+In respect of asset valuations, the Authority's valuer has assessed the valuations with the empirical evidence at that time.
+As the pandemic hit in the final two weeks of the financial year, there is no evidence to reliably assess the impact, though it is appreciated that any impact will be born in 2020/21.
+As a result, the valuer has included a "material valuation uncertainty" statement in their valuation certificate as per RICS Red Book Global as a result of the Covid 19 pandemic.